 And while it would be wrong to jump to the conclusion that ‘Israel’ as known from the period of the Judges or the early monarchy was already in existence in Edom at this time, one cannot help but recall the numerous passages in later Biblical tradition that depict Yahweh ‘coming froth from Se’ir’ and originating in Edom.
 The only reasonably conclusion is that one major component in the later amalgam that constituted Israel, and the one with whom the worship of Yahweh originated, must be looked for among the Shasu of Edom already at the end of the fifteenth century B.C.

 – Egypt, Canaan and Israel in Ancient Times, by Donald B. Redford:

 He also is up there with Dr. Stephen C. Meyers to whom gives us a time period of Exodus to around 1552 BC – 1570.
 Though the writing of Exodus may be as late as 1500 BC.
 This Time period is important to establishing that Yahweh as likely a Volcano GOD.
-Exodus is written in the same time period as the Eruption of Mount Thera, and possibly associated to other eruptions in the region.
-Exodus is seen here as being written in post event format regarding the Mount Thera Eruption, as well as the establishment of Yahweh as the GOD of Judah, GOD most high, and as GOD of the Mountains:
+Exodus is written in the same time period as the Eruption of Mount Thera and possibly associated with other eruptions in the region.
+Exodus is seen here as being written in post-event format regarding the Mount Thera Eruption, as well as the establishment of Yahweh as the GOD of Judah, GOD most high, and as GOD of the Mountains:

 References to the Shasu are found on pages 153, 203, 228f, 269-273, 275, 277-280, 318, 365, and 444, along with tons of references to other peer-reviewed archaeology.

-And giving the Shasu, this really brings us to the subject of the tirbal league at Sinai by Moshe Winfield:
+And giving the Shasu, this really brings us to the subject of the tribal league at Sinai by Moshe Winfield: